 One of the major attractions on the Ceilidh Trail is the Celtic Shores Coastal Trail.
 This multi-use recreational trail is over 90 kilometres long.
 It stretches from the beginning of the Ceilidh Trail in Port Hastings and ends in Inverness.
 I did bits and pieces of it and I think that it is a great addition to this part of Cape Breton.

 Troy is the first community that you will come across on the Ceilidh Trail.
 This place is really small.
 However, it has a special attraction now.
 Follow the blue sign that you will lead you to the Troy Station trailhead for the Celtic Shores Coastal Trail.

 This section of the trail is called the Ceilidh Coastal Trail.
-This is a beautiful spot for a picnic and a hike if you have the time.
+This is a beautiful spot for a picnic and a hike.
 Even if you only have 30 minutes it is worth it.
 You are on the coast and overlooking St. George's Bay and the entrance to the Strait of Canso.